Softwashing roofs the safe Benz way (video how-to)

 The law states that “Wherever there are risks to health and safety that cannot be adequately controlled in other ways, the Personal Protective Equipment at Work Regulations 1992 require PPE”.

-Quick tip: It is not possible to simply spray a roof from the ground and expect heavy biological growths to disappear, without using dangerously high concentrations of chlorine.
+Quick tip: It is not possible to simply spray a roof from the ground and expect heavy biological growths such as moss and lichen to disappear, without using dangerously high concentrations of chlorine.

-The likelihood of something going seriously wrong when applying high strength chlorine solutions is high – a burst hose or a leaking fitting are just two examples – and in our view this risk is too great to take chances.
+The likelihood of something going seriously wrong when applying very strong chlorine solutions is high – a burst hose or a leaking fitting are just two examples – and in our view this risk is too great to take chances.

 Considering that the same cleaning effect can be achieved using lower concentrations of softwashing chemicals, why should a contractor risk their health, their customer’s health, and risk damaging the surfaces they are cleaning?

-But he then goes on to tell them that the risk to his health, his employee’s health, his customer’s health, and to his customer’s property is just too great.
+But he then goes on to tell them that the risk to his health, his employee’s health, his customer’s health, and possibility of damage to his customer’s property is just too great.

 Click here to read learn the safe and effective way to softwash roofs